pwyq/blog/_posts/2018-03-14-stanford-ml-note-five.md

 $$ \begin{align*} J(\theta) = C \cdot 0 + \dfrac{1}{2}\sum_{j=1}^n \Theta^2_j \newline = \dfrac{1}{2}\sum_{j=1}^n \Theta^2_j \end{align*}$$

 Recall the decision boundary from logistic regression (the line separating the positive and negative examples).
-In SVMs, the decision boundary has the special property that it is as far away as possible from both the positive and the negative examples.
+In SVMs, the decision boundary has the special property that it is __as far away as possible__ from both the positive and the negative examples.

-The distance of the decision boundary to the nearest example is called the margin.
+The distance of the decision boundary to the nearest example is called the __margin__.
 Since SVMs maximize this margin, it is often called a Large Margin Classifier.

-The SVM will separate the negative and positive examples by a large margin.
+The SVM will separate the negative and positive examples by a __large margin__.

-This large margin is only achieved when C is very large.
+This large margin is only achieved when __C is very large__.

-Data is linearly separable when a straight line can separate the positive and negative examples.
+Data is __linearly separable__ when a __straight line__ can separate the positive and negative examples.

-If we have outlier examples that we don't want to affect the decision boundary, then we can reduce C.
+If we have __outlier__ examples that we don't want to affect the decision boundary, then we can __reduce__ C.

 Increasing and decreasing C is similar to respectively decreasing and increasing λ, and can simplify our decision boundary.